AlanLeverenz/liri-node-app/README.md

 Liri-node-app is a browser-less Node.js application.
 It provides instant information on songs, movies, and events with just a few search words.

 ## Overview
 The LIRI BOT app captures user input for searching through Spotify, Bands in Town, and OMDB databases for matching songs, events, and movies, respectively.
 Its Javascript code is contained in a single .js file.
-There is a random.txt file that contains spotify search instructions, and a logfile that records the response data.
+There is a random.txt file that contains spotify search instructions, and a logfile *(log.txt)* that records the response data.

 ## How to run the app
 Follow these instructions for running the app: